Tax

 Tenant Finders

-If you find tenants for a UK Non Resident Landlord you don’t have to pay tax under the UK Non Resident Landlord Scheme providing:
+If you find tenants for an overseas landlord you don’t have to pay tax under the scheme providing:

 • Rent is collected for no more than 3 months